akka/akka/akka-docs/src/main/paradox/persistence.md

 @@@

 The example below highlights how messages arrive in the Actor's mailbox and how they interact with its internal stashing mechanism when `persist()` is used.
-Notice the early stop behaviour that occurs when `PoisonPill` is used:
+Notice the early stop behavior that occurs when `PoisonPill` is used:

 Scala
 :  @@snip [PersistenceDocSpec.scala]($code$/scala/docs/persistence/PersistenceDocSpec.scala) { #safe-shutdown }